gillian-guide/gillian-guide.github.io/docs/en/essential-modding/additional-fixes.md

 2. Extract the archive into any empty folder.
 3. Copy the :material-file:`playerped.rpf` archive from :material-folder: ==GTAIV/TLAD/pc/models/cdimages/== to :material-folder: ==GTAIV/**update**/TLAD/pc/models/cdimages/==.
 4. Open the copied archive with [OpenIV](../../resources/openiv.md/#editing-existing-archives-installing-mods-to-game-files).
-5. Using the file from the mod, replace the :material-file:`feet_000_u.wdr` in the archive.
+5. Using the file from the mod, replace the :material-file:`feet_000_u.wdr` file in the archive.

 ---